bskaggs/kafinch/README.md

 # Kafinch

-Kafinch sits in one or more chatrooms on a server and sends messages to Apache Kafka.
+Kafinch sits in one or more chatrooms on an IRC server and relays messages to Apache Kafka.

 ## Installation